autamus/smuggler/README.md

-# smuggler
+# Smuggler
-Smuggler is a web server runs within a GitHub workflow to allow you to upload files to a common location.
+Smuggler is a web server which can run within a GitHub workflow to allow you to upload files back to the host from something like a Docker build.